For All Your Sutherland Shire, St George & Illawarra 24hr Emergency Plumbing Needs

 Plumbing Tips

-Common Causes of Blocked Drains in Sutherland Shire
+Common Causes of Blocked Drains at Sutherland Shire

 Blocked drains are a common issue for homeowners across Sutherland Shire from beachside homes in Cronulla to older properties in Engadine.
 While some blockages happen suddenly, most develop gradually due to everyday habits, environmental factors, and ageing infrastructure.
 Understanding what causes blocked drains is the first step to preventing them.
 In this guide, SE Plumbing breaks down the most common culprits behind drainage issues and how to avoid them.